Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 ### Maximum Time Difference

-This is a relatively 'coarse' setting, and if you convert keyboard steering to analog steering, even more so.
-It can optimize up/down press/rel timings, which can help for something like noseboosts, to try out more different states.
+This can optimize up/down press/rel timings, which can help for something like noseboosts, to try out more different states.
-Since it works based on time, just like the [Input Change Timeframe](#input-change-timeframe), a slightly different value can have a considerable impact (hence it is a coarse setting).
+Since it works based on time, just like the [Input Change Timeframe](#input-change-timeframe), a slightly different value can have a considerable impact.

-To be entirely honest, I don't even know if I should make a recommendation for this setting, whenever I used it, I kept it at 10ms and that worked when I had to do small steps.
-I suppose with bigger steps come bigger time differences.

 ### Fill Inputs